 Whether you want to improve your overall security posture or gain stakeholder trust by showing certification, ISO 27001 is the globally recognized gold standard for information security.
 ISO 27001 framework is not compulsory but is necessary for good reason – keep reading to know what these are.

-Business growth and continuity: Running an organization means you have a ton of things on your plate – leaving no time for incidents that make your life harder.
+Running an organization means you have a ton of things on your plate – leaving no time for incidents that make your life harder.

 Security breaches mimic the domino effect – once it enters your system, multiple systems and processes become vulnerable.
 Take Toyota for example, when they were forced to halt production following a cyberattack.